ehsan11100/AdGuard/DHCP.md

 the network, and it sends a DHCP request with option 12 set to `workstation`, you can reach it over HTTP on the host `http://workstation.lan`.

-You can also set a custom TLD using the `dns.autohost_tld` field in the [configuration] file.
+You can also set a custom TLD or domain name using the `dns.local_domain_name` field in the [configuration] file.